 (4L) [E] This course focuses on increased development of listening, speaking reading, and writing skills in Spanish.

 Students review and expand upon grammar points which facilitate successful communication at the ACTFL (American Council on the Teaching of Foreign Languages) Novice High Level.
 Language laboratory times are required as needed.

-Prerequisites: A grade of "C" or better in SPAN 1020, CLEP test result, equivalent of 5-6 years of middle/junior high and high school Spanish with a cumulative "B" average or better in those classes, or instructor's permission.
+Prerequisites: A grade of "C" or better in SPAN 1020, CLEP test result, or instructor's permission.